-We have been referring to the gastric bypass surgery as a tool to help you lose weight.
+We have been referring to the sleeve gastrectomy surgery as a tool to help you lose weight.
 The goal of the surgery is not to allow you to eat more, but to allow you to lose weight with the fewest possible restrictions to your diet.
 It is not automatic, and your behavior after surgery plays a very large part in your outcome.
 How you use the tool will affect your weight loss.
 Please follow the recommended guidelines in this workbook.
 Your window of weight loss is anywhere from 12 to 18 months.
 With exercise you can control the weight loss and may see weight loss for up to 24 months.

-Gastric bypass works in part by making the stomach much smaller so that one feels full sooner.
-It also works to curb the appetite because the food goes quickly into the small intestine, and chemical messages are sent to the brain telling the satiety centers that food is present.
-The surgery will give you a full feeling on a much smaller meal, improve the sense of self-control and help many avoid sugary foods due to dumping syndrome.
+Sleeve gastrectomy works in part by making the stomach much smaller so that one feels full sooner.
+It also works to curb the appetite because the cells that stimulate the appetite are almost entirely removed (Ghrelin cells).
+The surgery will give you a full feeling on a much smaller meal, and improve the sense of self-control as you see results quickly.